ibm-cloud-docs/vpc/block_storage_is_faq.md

 {: faq}
 {: #faq-block-storage-1}

 A block storage volume can be attached to only one instance at a time.
-Instances cannot share the same volume.
+Instances cannot share a volume.

 ## How many block storage secondary (data) volumes can be attached to an instance?
 {: faq}
 {: #faq-block-storage-2}

-Instances with less than 4 vCPUs can attach up to 4 block storage secondary volumes.
+Instances with fewer than 4 vCPUs can attach up to 4 block storage secondary volumes.

 Instances with 4 vCPUs or more can attach up to 12 block storage secondary volumes.

-## When provisioning IOPS, are the allocated IOPS enforced by instance or by volume?
+## Are the allocated IOPS enforced by instance or by volume?
 {: faq}
 {: #faq-block-storage-3}